-Sewing machines have come along way since the vintage Singer machines with a wheel that you turn by hand.
-While these early models have, rightly, become iconic in recent years, in time designs evolved and now we’re here to celebrate the best of sewing tech – digital sewing machines!
+Sewing machines have come a long way since the vintage Singer machines with a wheel that you turn by hand.
+While these early models have, rightly, become iconic in recent years, in time designs evolved and now we're here to celebrate the best of sewing tech – computerized sewing machines!
 Get ready for speedier, snazzier, super-charged stitching.

 Computerized sewing machines are hot stuff in the sewing world, and it's easy to see why.
 While they offer all the main features of manual machines, their digital display and functions allow you better speed control, and an impressive range of functions.
 In this article, we look at why you need one and a few of the best options on the market if you're looking to treat yourself.

-We look at each model and compare their key features and benefits to help you chose the right one for you.
+We look at each model and compare their key features and benefits to help you choose the right one for you.

 Stitches: 60 (including six buttonhole styles)

 Main features: Ergonomic jog dial, start/stop button, lockstitch function, one-step needle threader, twin needle sewing, drop feed, hard case, seven presser feet and tool kit included

 Trusted brand Brother have a lot to offer with the A60SE.
 Features include twin needle sewing and a drop feed function, plus the time-saving start/stop button, lockstitch option and one-step automatic needle threader.

 More like this

 Weighing in at 6.5kg and with a free hard case cover included, it’s a good choice if you often move your machine from room to room or out and about to sew with friends and family.